sakar-robotics/vector_robot/vector_firmware/README.md

 - In **main.cpp**, comment out `#define USE_SERIAL_TRANSPORT` and uncomment `#define USE_WIFI_TRANSPORT`.
 - In **platformio.ini**, change the `board_microros_transport` value from `serial` to `wifi`.

+## new_colcon.meta Configuration

+The file `new_colcon.meta` is provided to increase the limits for services and other entities due to the parameter server requirements.
+It sets specific CMake arguments for the `rmw_microxrcedds` package, such as increasing the maximum number of nodes, publishers, subscriptions, services, and clients.
+Review this file to ensure it meets the needs of your deployment.

 ## Uploading the Code

 Ensure PlatformIO is installed.
 To build and upload the firmware, press **Ctrl+Alt+U**.
 Verify your configuration in `configurations.hpp` before proceeding.